Quantum Entanglement Dynamics of Spacetime and Matter: Summary and outlook

-Like existing approaches to quantum gravity, there are too many open questions (Quantum cosmology within our informationally complete description will be given elsewhere \cite{ICQ-comos}.) in the framework of the ICQFT, including more physical consequences implied by the informationally complete description, the relation between the ICQFT and conventional quantum field theory and so on.
-If this work serves as a start to stimulate someone to take into account seriously and to work out more consequences of our informationally complete description of nature, it is exactly the author's hope.
+Like existing approaches to quantum gravity, there are too many open questions in the framework of the ICQFT, including more physical consequences implied by the information complete trinary description, the relation between the ICQFT and conventional QFT, and so on.
+If this work serves as a start to stimulate someone to take into account seriously and to work out more consequences of our information-complete trinary description of nature, it is exactly the author's hope.